 - Celebrated 25 years since the first Comprehensive Conservation and Management Plan for the San Francisco Estuary was released. - Planned and executed the 2018 State of the Bay Delta Science Conference, with over 250 speakers, 150 posters, and 1000 registered participants. - Staffed the San Francisco Bay Restoration Authority.
 The Authority awarded the second round of projects with funding from Measure AA in 2019.
-In partnership with the Coastal Conservancy, SFEP staff managed funded projects, supported the Governing Board, Oversight Committee, and Advisory Committee, and helped liaison with MTC finance and accounting staff as the Treasurer of the Authority. - Completed eleven Integrated Regional Water Management Program projects from Rounds 2, 3, and 4 - Completed the Suisun Marsh Low DO TMDL Implementation Study project - Completed and implemented a Strategic Communications Plan - Completed a review and analysis of the organizational, financial, and governance structure of SFEP - Renewed the Clean Vessel Act grant for an additional \$225,000 in education, outreach and marina monitoring work within the Bay and Delta, adding the two additional counties of Monterey and Santa Cruz - Reached over 9,000 downloads of the free Pumpout Nav application for smart phones and tablets to find pumpouts and collect data on pumpout station status. - In partnership with the Bay Area Stormwater Management Agencies Association (BASMAA) completed the Roadmap of Funding Solutions for Sustainable Streets, to identify specific actions that can be undertaken by funding agencies, implementing agencies, and champions from various sectors and levels of government to broaden financial resources for Sustainable Streets. - Launched the Transforming Urban Water: from Grey to Green Shorelines Initiative to implement projects and provide technical assistance for nature-based solutions in partnership with wastewater treatment facilities across the San Francisco Bay.
+In partnership with the Coastal Conservancy, SFEP staff managed funded projects, supported the Governing Board, Oversight Committee, and Advisory Committee, and helped liaison with MTC finance and accounting staff as the Treasurer of the Authority. - Completed eleven Integrated Regional Water Management Program projects from Rounds 2, 3, and 4 - Completed the Suisun Marsh Low DO TMDL Implementation Study project - Hosted the annual meeting of the National Estuary Program, with representation from 23 NEPs from around the country as well as staff from US EPA headquarters and three regional EPA offices - Completed and implemented a Strategic Communications Plan - Completed a review and analysis of the organizational, financial, and governance structure of SFEP - Renewed the Clean Vessel Act grant for an additional \$225,000 in education, outreach and marina monitoring work within the Bay and Delta, adding the two additional counties of Monterey and Santa Cruz - Reached over 9,000 downloads of the free Pumpout Nav application for smart phones and tablets to find pumpouts and collect data on pumpout station status. - In partnership with the Bay Area Stormwater Management Agencies Association (BASMAA) completed the Roadmap of Funding Solutions for Sustainable Streets, to identify specific actions that can be undertaken by funding agencies, implementing agencies, and champions from various sectors and levels of government to broaden financial resources for Sustainable Streets. - Launched the Transforming Urban Water: from Grey to Green Shorelines Initiative to implement projects and provide technical assistance for nature-based solutions in partnership with wastewater treatment facilities across the San Francisco Bay.
 Project locations include the City of Palo Alto Regional Water Quality Control Plant, the Oro Loma Sanitary District and the East Bay Dischargers Authority, and funding includes \$85,000 from EPA's Climate Ready Estuaries program - Partnered with the Association of Bay Area Governments and the Metropolitan Transportation Commission to incorporate water supply and demand management and green infrastructure planning into Plan Bay Area, through analyses of impacts to water